Game characterizations and lower cones in the Weihrauch degrees: Represented spaces and Weihrauch reducibility

-Represented spaces and continuous functions do indeed generalize Polish spaces and continuous functions.
-Let $(X,\tau)$ be some Polish space.
-Fix a countable dense sequence $(a_i)_{i \in \mathbb{N}}$ and a compatible metric $d$.
-Now define $\delta_\mathbf{X}$ by $\delta_\mathbf{X}(p) = x$ iff $d(a_{p(i)},x) < 2^{-i}$ holds for all $i \in \nat$.
-In words: We represent a point by a sequence of basic points converging to it with prescribed speed.
-It is a foundational result in computable analysis that the notion of continuity for the represented space $(X,\delta_\mathbf{X})$ coincides with that for the Polish space $(X,\tau)$.
+Represented spaces and continuous functions (in the sense just defined) generalize Polish spaces and continuous functions (in the usual sense).
+Indeed, let $(X,\tau)$ be some Polish space, and fix a countable dense sequence $\intseq{a_i}{i \in \nat}$ and a compatible metric $d$.
+Now define $\delta_\repSpace{X}$ by $\delta_\repSpace{X}(p) = x$ iff $d(a_{p(i)},x) < 2^{-i}$ holds for all $i \in \nat$.
+In other words, we represent a point by a sequence of basic points converging to it with a prescribed speed.
+It is a foundational result in computable analysis that the notion of continuity for the represented space $(X,\delta_\repSpace{X})$ coincides with that for the Polish space $(X,\tau)$.